 Oil And Filter Change on a Ducati Monster 696

-I recently did some basic maintenance on my 2011 Ducati monster.
+I recently did some basic maintenance on my 2011 Ducati Monster.
 After doing an easy spark plug change, it was time to do an oil change.
 The great thing about the Ducati monster is it doesn’t have any fairings.
 This makes access to the oil pan and oil filter to do an oil change very easy.
 This procedure is very close to many other Ducati models.
-If you have an older or newer Ducati monster 696 or other models it should be pretty close to do this oil change.
+If you have an older or newer Ducati Monster 696 or other models it should be pretty close to doing this oil change.
 Considering it cost me over 50 bucks to mount my street tire at the local dealership, doing this oil change will save you a lot of money at the dealer.

 When you remove the oil plug there is a copper crush washer that you can also replace.
 It’s not necessary to always replace it if you don’t have one, the old one can be reused.
 I bought a new one down at the local dealer and it was only a dollar or two.